Astera-Finance/astera/README.md

-# Granary V2 Protocol
+# Cod3x Lend Protocol
-[INTERNAL ONLY] For the development of Granary V2 Protocol Features.
+[INTERNAL ONLY] For the development of Cod3x Lend Protocol Features.

 *(Please create branches for each of the below features -- do not merge to master)*